-Disclaimer: I received a digital copy of this book for free in exchange for my unbiased review.
-If you’d also like a free copy, no review required, check out the link at the end of this post!
+Disclaimer: I received a digital copy of an earlier edition of this book for free in exchange for my unbiased review.

 As you may have noticed, I’ve been putting these book reviews up once a month.
 It allows me time to really read through them and think about the message each author has before I try and distill it down and present it to you all.
 I like reading the big-name books that everyone’s at least heard of because it offers me a chance to join in on the conversation surrounding those books.
 But what I really like is discovering lesser-known books and sharing them like a kid showing off his awesome new toy.
 So when my blogger friend Reid from Wealth Rehab asked if I’d review his new book, I jumped at the chance.